Nolanlemahn/ProjectExist/README.md

 Project Exist
 =============

+### The Pitch

 Project Exist is an English visual novel (of the psychological horror genre) being developed by a team that, to an extent, rotates.
 It will be released for Microsoft Windows, Linux, and Mac OS X. The gameplay will follow a somewhat-branching plot line using a pool of pre-determined scenarios, and the player's choices.
 Rather than use x/y branching, nearly all branches in the game are point-based.
 The choices themselves focus on how the player interacts with the other characters.
 It features two main storylines.

 The main "themes" are the thought process and dreams; it is intended that much of the horror doesn't come from what humans do, but how they think.
 Along the same lines, rather than focus on nightmares, dreams are set-up to influence reality as opposed to the other way around.
+In a single sentence, our pitch is a game in which you: "Have your dreams affect reality and deal with a girl who can do that far better than you can."

 Project Exist is made using the Ren'Py Visual Novel Engine. <a href = http://renpy.org/>Get it here.</a>